Royal T. Frank: Biography

 Frank spent the remainder of the Civil War on garrison or recruiting duty.
 From June 1864 to March 1866, he served on the staff of Brigadier General Philip Cooke in New York City.
 On 12 October 1864, he married Emma Knight.
 They had a son and a daughter.
 After the war, Frank continued on garrison duty, serving primarily in the former Confederate states.
 In December 1870, he was transferred from the 8th Infantry to the 1st Artillery.
 In January 1881, he was promoted to major.

-From July 1886 to November 1888, Frank was assigned to the U.S. Army Artillery School for Practice at Fort Monroe, Virginia.
+From July 1886 to November 1888, Frank was assigned to the Artillery School for Practice.
 From November 1888 to May 1898, he served as commandant of the Artillery School and Fort Monroe.
 In January 1889, Frank was promoted to lieutenant colonel in the 2nd Artillery.
 In October 1894, Frank was promoted to colonel and given additional command of the 1st Artillery Regiment.

 In May 1898, Frank was promoted to brigadier general of volunteers and given command of the Department of the East.
 From 23 July to 2 August 1898, he served as interim commanding general of the 1st Army Corps.
 From August to October 1898, Frank served as commanding general of the 1st Division, 3rd Army Corps.
 From September to October 1898, he also served as acting commander of the 3rd Army Corps.
 From November 1898 to January 1899, Frank served as commanding general of the 2nd Division, 4th Army Corps and acting commander of the 4th Army Corps.
 From January to March 1899, he was commander of the 1st Separate Brigade, 2nd Army Corps.

 From March to October 1899, Frank was commander of the Department of the Gulf.
 On 12 May 1899, he reverted to his permanent rank of colonel.
 On 17 October 1899, Frank was promoted to brigadier general in the regular army.
 He retired from active duty on the following day.